Description of the problem or opportunity at PMI

 As such a project kicked off regarding Retail Ready Packaging (RRP) which involved all iQOS parts; holder, charge, heat sticks and other needed accessories.

 We had to adapt and physically organise the existing building to enable the existing operational processes within the Blue Yonder WMS to meet the expectations.

 A solution defined

 Firstly, we defined the configuration of a workable and practical process within the functionality of the currently used applications.
-Secondly, process flows were build and were internally aligned as a basis for configuration and communication & explanation.
+Secondly, process flows were built and were internally aligned as a basis for configuration and communication & explanation.
 Lastly, we considered implementation after the expected ‘go-live’ date of process improvement no directly necessary to support the process in scope.

 Implementation approach, risks & challenges

-Next to functional and technical design activities it was of great importance to set up the project basics properly cross the various execution partners.
+Next to functional and technical design activities, it was of great importance to set up the project basics properly cross the various execution partners.
 Moreover, a structured alignment, timing and availability between various sponsors both internally and externally of PMI are of key importance.
 Secondly, the roles & responsibilities were clearly defined and communicated.
-We defined an Agile approach for the various activities and deliverables, where as the Kanban board was used for tracking.
+We defined an Agile approach for the various activities and deliverables, whereas the Kanban board was used for tracking.

 Based on the shown project triangle, we all agreed that timing was fixed and scope and budget were flexible.
 We did not compromise on quality as this is an objective “by definition”.

 Mandatory was to meet the 1st of October as ‘go-live’ date for this additional process.